kobotoolbox/docs/source/synchronous_exports.md

-  means that projects with many submissions or projects with many questions will need to add a query constraint in the export settings to limit the number of submissions included in the synchronous export or filter out questions that aren’t needed.
+  means that projects with many submissions or projects with many questions will need to add a query constraint in the export settings to limit the number of submissions included in the synchronous export or filter out questions that aren't needed.
 If this is the case for you, please refer to the [forum thread here](https://community.kobotoolbox.org/t/how-to-download-data-between-two-dates-from-date-to-date/25569/4).